 Schools Moving into Cobb Center Mall in Smyrna

-Georgia Highlands College is currently going through the process with the local city council, getting necessary zoning and approval to move ahead with their plans.
-The college has been around for more than 40 years, while the mall boasts a full 48-year history with the community.
+Georgia Highlands College is currently going through the process with the local city council, getting the necessary zoning and approval to advance their plans.
+The college has been around for over 40 years, while the mall boasts a full 48-year history with the community.

 Schools and malls seem to be finding a harmonious relationship across the country, with more cash-strapped colleges taking advantage of the low prices on retail space to expand their campus space and offerings.